jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (6)

 ### 90 Unemployment benefit: grounds of hardship
-(1) The chief executive may grant an unemployment benefit under section 89 to a person who meets the criteria in section 89(1) and 89(2), but who does not meet the other criteria in that section, if—
+(1) The chief executive may grant an unemployment benefit under section 89 to a person who meets the criteria in section 89(1) and (2), but who does not meet the other criteria in that section, if—
   (a) the person is suffering hardship; and
   (b) the person is not qualified to receive any other benefit; and (c) the person is unable to earn sufficient income to support the person and his or her spouse or partner and any dependent children.
 (2) Despite section 91, the chief executive may, during the period between the end of one academic year and the start of the next, grant an unemployment benefit under section 89 to a full-time student.
-(3) Despite section 91, the chief executive may, during the period between the end of 1 academic year and the start of the next, grant an unemployment benefit under section 89 to a full-time student who is aged 16 or 17 if the chief executive is satisfied that—
+(3) Despite section 91, the chief executive may, during the period between the end of one academic year and the start of the next, grant an unemployment benefit under section 89 to a full-time student who is aged 16 or 17 if the chief executive is satisfied that—
   (a) section 60FA(1)(b) applies to the student; or (b) the student is married or in a civil union or in a de facto relationship.